 - Rosa Lundborg, Academic Services-Assistant Director (Student Affairs/DRS)

 - Ashley Magdall, Web Support Specialist (Advancement & External Relations/Web Communications)

 - Ana Thompson, Learning & Access Designer (IT Digital Learning)

 UDL, Accessibility and Active Learning

 UDL is a framework that uses "research-based set of principles to guide the design of learning environments that are accessible and effective for all" (Cast.org website).

 Universal Design for Learning is used to design courses and content that provide an inclusive environment for our all of diverse students as well as use neuroscience principles to educate strategic, empowered and independent learners.
-You can access the Getting Started page for more information.
-UDL research evidence can be found at the UDL Center website.
+You can access the Getting Started page for more information and access vast resources of UDL research evidence.

 The following short video created by the Boston College Center for Teaching Excellence highlighting UDL principles and how to apply them in a higher education setting.

 An accessible product or service is one which can be used by all its intended users, without any accomodation.
 Accessibility starts with understanding that a user’s ability to create and perceive content may be limited.
 The limitation can be either permanent or temporary and may be due to various physical, mental, or environmental conditions.
 A thoughtful, intentional approach to designing courses and learning materials attempts to remove barriers arising from such limitations.